AD SPACE HERE

 At least 11 people died as the cyclone swept through New Zealand’s North Island, with Te Tairāwhiti (Gisborne) and Te Matau-a-Māui (Hawke’s Bay) recognised as the “epicentre of devastation”.

-Now, members of the Whirinki community, a small coastal settlement on Te Matau-a-Māui, have achieved a significant milestone with the opening of the Pan Pac Chipmill earlier this month.
+Now, members of the Whirinki community, a small coastal settlement on Te Matau-a-Māui, have achieved a significant milestone by partially reopening boiler operations last week!

-“After eight months of hard mahi from our awesome staff and contractors, our Chipmill is now operational,” a Pan Pac statement said.
+It comes after celebrating a major milestone in October with the reopening of the Pan Pac Chipmill.
+Pan Pac reported, “After eight months of hard mahi from our awesome staff and contractors, our Chipmill is now operational.”

 The Pan Pac Chipmill is now operational after reopening earlier this month.
 (Photo Source: Pan Pac Forest Products)